TIMELINE-Gaddafi casts deathly pall over liberated Libya

 private house in Misrata.
 Wounds to his jaw and neck were

 visible.
-On Saturday in the cold store, his body was covered to
+On Saturday in the cold store, his body was covered up

-the neck with a blanket.
-The jaw and neck wounds had been
+to the neck with a blanket.
+The wounds to his jaw and neck had

 Oct.
 23 - SUNDAY - An autopsy on Gaddafi is carried out in